ludsl/Industry_classifcation_tool/README.md

 #### To use the Power BI software:

-You can open the .pbix file in the above links, and there is a user manual (docs/Manual_of_Power_BI.pdf) for detailed guidance.
+You can download and open the .pbix file in the above links, and there is a user manual (docs/Manual_of_Power_BI.pdf) for detailed guidance.